- Christmas in Maine 🎄 11 Festive Events, Towns & Things to Do (2023) - November 14, 2023

 With such an enormous number of Maine islands—and completely different experiences and geography for each—it can be overwhelming to plan your first island getaway.
 So here are a few of our favorite islands off the Maine Coast to get your feet wet (we will not apologize for that pun) and do some exploring.

-How did we choose these four from more than 3000, you might be asking?
+How did we choose these from more than 3000, you might be asking?
 One big consideration helped: we’ll let you tackle the bridged islands on your own.
 The ease and convenience of being able to open Google Maps and hit the road with a packed car full of snacks and gear and goodies just can’t be beat.

 We figured a true island adventure means a ferry ride and some time on the sea, letting that briny goodness fill your lungs while you watch the mainland pull away behind you and an island come into full view.
 That seems like a good introduction to exploring the Maine islands: somewhere not too far, not too close, and easy enough for a day trip or a weekend but not such a time investment that you need to plan a week.
-So check out our list and plan an island adventure!
+So check out our list and plan a Maine island adventure!

 Portland’s waterfront is an absolute extravaganza of shopping, restaurants, and bars during the summer.
 But just offshore a Vacationland paradise awaits, unseen from the mainland.
 As the crown jewel of Casco Bay’s hundreds of islands, Peaks Island is the quintessential summer daytrip from Portland.